bhisaac/5eFP/5eFP-SRD.md

 When a creature you can see attacks a target other than you that is within 1 square of you, you impose disadvantage on the attack roll.
 You must be wielding a shield.

-## Second Wind (Rest)
+## Second Wind (Action, Rest)

 You have a limited well of stamina that you can draw on to protect yourself from harm.
-On your turn, you discard up to 2 wounds.
+On your turn, you discard up to 2 wounds and may take one additional action.

 # Fighter Upgrades